 Walking ‘down’ from Innerleithen on our way to our pre-booked B&B we arrived at the intersection at Mountbenger.
 It is funny, but intersections have always fascinated me.
-I think it is the same sort of attraction that abandoned train stations and railway tracks have on some people.
+I think it is the same sort of attraction that abandoned train stations and railway tracks have for some people.
 It might have something to do with leaving, arriving, distances and a sense of timelessness.

 We’d only arrived in Scotland two days prior and, as my walking partner had some issues with his knees, it was quite essential to find the right route (not too much up and down) and, if needed, having the option of public transport.
 Starting out from Peebles we followed the south bank of the Tweed, had a short coffee stop at Cardrona and ‘did’ the tour of Traquair House before finally arriving at Innerleithen and our hotel.